Published September 21, 2022 | Updated October 28, 2022

 Community coalitions with strategies to reduce energy burdens and environmental exposure, or increase access to clean energy technology, contracting, and jobs in DACs are encouraged to apply.

 The Community Coalition Prize is structured in three phases.
-Phase I will award $30,000 to up to 10 coalitions.
-Applications are open now and are due by December 7 at 5pm ET.
-Winners are anticipated to be announced in January.
-Coalitions can apply by April 2023 to win an additional $115,000 in Phase II.
-One coalition will win the grand prize of $50,000 in Phase III, which will close in late November 2023.
+Phase One will award $30,000 to up to 10 coalitions.
+Meet the coalitions who won Phase One here.
+Those coalitions are eligible to apply by April 2023 to win an additional $115,000 in Phase Two.
+One coalition will win the grand prize of $50,000 in Phase Three, which will close in late November 2023.

 Who should apply?